apache/cordova-docs/www/docs/en/latest/package_ref/index.md

 ## devDependencies

 A standard npm field, not unique to Cordova.
+See npm's docs on [`devDependencies`](https://docs.npmjs.com/cli/v12/configuring-npm/package-json#devdependencies) for the general behavior.
 When a platform or plugin is installed, Cordova's tooling also records it here as an npm dependency, alongside its installed version number.
-This is separate from `cordova.platforms` and `cordova.plugins` above: those track *which* platforms/plugins are part of the project and their configuration, while `devDependencies` tracks the actual npm package and version that was fetched.
+This is separate from [`cordova.platforms`](#cordovaplatforms) and [`cordova.plugins`](#cordovaplugins), `devDependencies` tracks the actual npm package and version that was fetched.

-This is controlled by the same `--nosave` flag mentioned in the note under `cordova.platforms` above, there isn't a separate flag just for `devDependencies`.
+Automatic saving can be turned off with the [`--nosave` flag](#cli---nosave-flag).

 Examples: